Capacity Update: August, 2021

 You are welcome to schedule and plan future meetings in library meeting rooms, but capacities may need to be reduced in the future as COVID-19 evolves.
 Please contact the branch for current capacities.
 Groups are responsible for abiding by all COVID-related safety precautions while in the library and its meeting rooms.

 View Spaces By Branch Location

-The library's limited meeting room space is available whenever possible for the use of non-profit organizations and individuals for educational, cultural and informational community meetings and programs.
-Library-sponsored programs receive first priority.
+The library's limited meeting room space is available whenever possible for use by non-profit community groups for educational, cultural and informational meetings and programs.
+Library-sponsored programs receive priority.
 The fact that a group is permitted to meet at the public library does not in any way constitute an endorsement of the group's policies or beliefs.
 The Library Board of Trustees is the final authority in granting or refusing permission for use of the room.

 - All meetings must be free and open to the public.

-- Group study rooms, available at some branches, are available to reserve one week in advance, and reservations are limited to 2 hours per day, 2 times per week.
+- Group study rooms, available at some branches, may be reserved up to one week in advance.
+Groups are limited to 2 hours per day, 2 times per week.

 - Reservations are held for a maximum of 30 minutes.